-Coloradoans often get scared about planting trees during the hot summer months.
+Coloradans often get scared about planting trees during the hot summer months.
 The sweltering heat and oppressive dryness make people wonder if it would be better to wait until fall to plant.
-The truth is that trees roots grow the fastest during the summer and with just a little extra TLC, summer can be a great time to plant!
+The truth is that trees' roots grow fast during the summer and with just a little extra TLC, summer can be a great time to plant!

 Potted vs bareroot

 In the summer you should only choose to plant trees that are potted in their own soil as opposed to bare root where the root ball is exposed and the soil has been washed off.
 Bare root trees often experience more stress due to lack of water and can show signs of this stress before you even put them into the ground.

 Potted trees have healthier root systems, which ensure that your plants quickly get established and take off.
 If you are planning on waiting a few days before planting your potted tree, make sure that you water your tree daily in the pot.

 Colorado is famous for its clay like soil.
 It is very dense and you will need to amend before planting.
 We are huge believers in Soil Pep, an all-natural product, which decomposes and amends your soil.
 It does a great job of breaking up tough soil and keeping it light and loose.
 What does this mean for your newly planted tree?
 Soil that is oxygenated enough to allow the roots to grow and flourish.